All guides

 2Report with evidence to Google

 Flag the review through Google Business Profile and include evidence of the pattern.
-Use Google's "Request review removal" form if the standard flag does not result in action within a week.
-Mention the pattern you identified: "This reviewer has left 1-star reviews for 5 businesses in our category within 2 days, all with nearly identical language."
-Pattern-based reports are more effective than single-review flags.
+Use Google's review removal flow if the standard flag does not result in action.
+Mention the pattern you identified, such as multiple similar low-rating reviews in the same category over a short period.
+Pattern-based reports are more useful than unsupported single-review flags.
 If multiple businesses in your area are affected, coordinate reports.

 3Respond factually without accusations